US National Conference

 (3) We will prioritize our assets, energies, and ministries toward fulfilling the Great Commission.

-(4) We will support the broader ministry and mission of the Church of the United Brethren in Christ, USA, through prayer, promotion of its interests, and the annual partnership fee.
+(4) We will support the broader ministry and mission of the Church of the United Brethren in Christ, USA, through prayer, promotion of its interests, participation in a cluster, and the annual partnership fee.

 b.
 The covenant shall be approved by vote of the highest governing body within the local church.

 c.
-The covenant shall be signed and dated by the chairman of that governing body and by the senior pastor (or a leading layperson, should the senior pastor be chairman of that body).
+The covenant shall be signed and dated by the chairperson of that governing body and by the senior pastor (or a leading layperson, should the senior pastor be chairperson of that body).

 d.
 The covenant shall be submitted to the national office to be kept on file.